hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 There are other options for each of these animations properties that you can experiment with when creating your own animations.
 If you have question around the `ease-in-out` property, I recommend reading about it [here](https://developers.google.com/web/fundamentals/design-and-ux/animations/the-basics-of-easing).

-# Anatomy of CSS keyframes
+# The keyframes

 The keyframes are where you really get to control things in your animation.
-You first startwith the `@keyframes` keyword followed by a declaration of the name of the animatio (in this case, `float`).
+You first startwith the `@keyframes` keyword followed by a declaration of the name of the animation (in this case, `float`).
 Inside the `@keyframes` rule, you can see that 3 percentages have been declared followed by a block of code containing properties and their declared values.
-These percentages represent the waypoints alongs the animation sequence.
+These percentages represent the waypoints along the animation sequence.
 Let's break this down.
-The `0%` selector contains a block of values that are set at the start of the animation.
-The `50%` selector contains a block of values that are set at the halfway point.
-The `100%` selector contains a block values that are set once animaition is complete.

-At each of the points, we have two properties: `filter` and `transform`.
+The `0%` selector contains a block of values that execute at the begniing of the animation.
+The `50%` selector contains a block of values that execute at the halfway point.
+The `100%` selector contains a block values that execute once animaition is complete.
+At each of these waypoints, we have two properties: `filter` and `transform`.
+Notice the first two blocks execute the same values, while the midway block executes a change.

 According to MDN, the `filter` CSS property lets you apply graphical effects like blurring or color shifting to an element.
-Filters are commonly used to adjust the rendering of images, backgrounds, and borders.
+Filters are commonly used to adjust the rendering of images.
 I used the `drop-shadow()` CSS function to apply a drop shadow effect to the cat image.
 I applied the following parameters to the `drop-shadow()` function.

 * <offset-y> specifies the vertical distance (required)
 * <offset-x> specifies the horizontal distance (required)
-* <blur-radius> The larger this value, the bigger the blur, so the shadow becomes bigger and lighter.
-If not specified, it * will be 0 (the shadow's edge is sharp). (optional)
+* <blur-radius> (optional) If not specified, it will be 0 creating a sharp shadow.
 * <color> (optional) Depending on the broswer, there will be a default color.

+I changed the values at the halfway waypoint, so that shadow would look fuzzier and more distant as it the image floated up.

 <img class="cat" src="/img/css_filter_property.jpg" />